I'm from Seattle and live in NYC.

 I currently lead US and UK product development for Wealthsimple.
 I joined to lead the company's US launch, and have also led projects like our Halal Investing portfolio and our introduction of pensions in the UK.

-I have done some writing and video work.
+Outside of startups, I have done some journalism and video work.
 Here are a few samples:

 Production and creative for a TV show called "Hey, How Ya Doin?" (aired on BRIC, a Brooklyn public access TV channel)

 A story about India's budding religious e-commerce industry for New York magazine

 A piece on Indian users of Quora for The Caravan magazine

 Short video piece for Mic about violent attacks on immigrants

 I graduated from Columbia University with a bachelor's degree in computer science, with a focus on digital media & society.
 You can read a bit more about me in a profile in the Seattle Times (but it's several years old now).
 I had the best/luckiest first job ever.